hashgraph/hedera-mirror-node/docs/design/hts.md

     -   `tokenId`

 ### Balance Parsing
+To support HTS the balance CSV
+1. Adds a version comment as the first line of the file i.e. `# version:2`
+2. Comments out the Timestamp e.g. `TimeStamp:2020-09-22T04:25:00.083212003Z`
-To support HTS the balance CSV adds a version comment to the file, comments the Timestamp and adds a `accountMetadata` column which is the Base64 encoding of the serialized bytes of `TokenBalances` proto.
+3. Adds a `tokenBalances` column which is the Base64 encoding of the serialized bytes of `TokenBalances` proto.

 To allow the mirror node to support both V1 and V2 balance files
 -   Rename `BalanceFileReaderImpl` to `BalanceFileReaderImplV1`
--   Add a `BalanceFileReaderImplV2` class to parse `shardNum,realmNum,accountNum,balance,accountMetadata`.
+-   Add a `BalanceFileReaderImplV2` class to parse `shardNum,realmNum,accountNum,balance,tokenBalances`.
 Reader should set `tokenBalances` in `AccountBalance`.
--   Add a `CompositeBalanceFileReader` that implements `BalanceFileReader` and reads the first few headers lines of the CSV
+-   Add a `CompositeBalanceFileReader` that implements `BalanceFileReader` and reads the first line of the CSV
-    -   If the first line is `TimeStamp` use `BalanceFileReaderImplV1` as the reader
+    -   If `TimeStamp` is matched use `BalanceFileReaderImplV1` as the reader
-    -   If the first line is `# version:2` use `BalanceFileReaderImplV2` as the reader
+    -   If `# version:2` is matched use `BalanceFileReaderImplV2` as the reader
-    -   If no `version` or `Timestamp` found throw an `InvalidDatasetException`
+    -   If no `# version:2` or `Timestamp` found throw an `InvalidDatasetException`
 -   Add `INSERT_TOKEN_BALANCE_STATEMENT` in `AccountBalancesFileLoader` to persist each `TokenBalance` in the `TokenBalances`
 -   Update `AccountBalancesFileLoader.loadAccountBalances()` to handle new `tokenBalances` member in `AccountBalance` returned by stream.
 Add logic to use `INSERT_TOKEN_BALANCE_STATEMENT` for every `tokenBalance` if not null;